 Confirmation statement vs annual return

-The confirmation statement was introduced on June 30th 2016 to replace the annual return.
+The confirmation statement was introduced on June 30th 2016, to replace the annual return.
 The last date on which an existing company could file an annual return was June 29th 2016.

-Information you need to verify in a confirmation statement
+Information to verify in a confirmation statement

 - Registered office address (and SAIL address, if applicable)

-- Location of statutory records
+- Location of statutory records and registers

 - Information about what your business does (you need to check your SIC codes for this part)